 Important points to remember:

-- It will regulate the real estate sector with mandatory registration of projects with Real Estate Regulatory Authority (RERA), if the area of land to be developed of 500 sq meters or having 8 apartments.
+1. It will regulate the real estate sector with mandatory registration f projects with Real Estate Regulatory Authority (RERA) if the area of land to be developed of 500 sq meters or having 8 apartments.
 Real estate agents must register themselves with the RERA in order to facilitate any real estate transactions.

-- It will restrict the diversion of funds of home buyers.
-It is mandatory to keep 70% of the money collected from buyers in an escrow account within the period of fifteen days, so that it can only be used for construction work, protecting the hard earned money of the buyers.
+3. It will restrict the diversion of funds of home buyers.
+It is mandatory to keep 70% of the money collected from buyers in an escrow account within the period of fifteen days, so that it can only be used for construction work, protecting the hard-earned money of the buyers.

-- Now, developers and consumers both will liable to pay same interest rate for any delays in their part to meet the project or according to the agreement of sale.
+6. Now, developers and consumers both will liable to pay the same interest rate for any delays in their part to meet the projector according to the agreement of sale.

-- So far, most of the developers measured and sold homes based on Super-area which is conventionally at least 30% more than the carpet area than a buyer can use.
-Hence, Capret area has been clearly defined which forms the basis for purchase of houses, eliminating any scope for any malpractices in transactions.
+7. So far, most of the developers measured and sold homes based on Super-area which is conventionally at least 30% more than the carpet area than a buyer can use.
+Hence, Carpet area has been clearly defined which forms the basis for the purchase of houses, eliminating any scope for any malpractices in transactions.

-- Fast track and State level tribunal called Real Estate Appellate Tribunal will be estabilshed for the disposals of complaints.
-Regulatory authority and tribunal will have to dispose the complaints within 60 days.
+9. Fast track and State level tribunal called Real Estate Appellate Tribunal will be established for the disposals of complaints.
+Regulatory authority and tribunal will have to dispose of the complaints within 60 days.

-- A provision is now made for imprisonment of up to 3 years for developers and up to 1 year in case of real estate agents and consumers for any violation of Tribunals and Regulatory Authorities.
+10. A provision is now made for the imprisonment of up to 3 years for developers and up to 1 year in case of real estate agents and consumers for any violation of Tribunals and Regulatory Authorities.
 And/or an additional fine of 10% of the estimated cost of the project.
-The promoter will have to pay up to 5% of the estimate cost of the project if he violates any other provisions of the Act.
+The promoter will have to pay up to 5% of the estimated cost of the project if he violates any other provisions of the Act.

 Real Estate Regulatory Authority, Appellate Tribunal: